SdanJ/COVID-19-Competition/README.md

 <p style = 'text-align: justify'>For cultural characteristics, religions composition for each country’s population is shown in the upper left figure.
 For most countries, they all have a predominant religion except Brazil.
 Since Brazil violates the possible trend for socio-economic status scores to affect Covid-19 confirmed cases.
 Also, it had declared a lot of measures.
 The possible reason is that Brazil has multiple main religions.
 Lastly, compared with total covid-19 cases distribution, there are no obvious general relationship between variety of religions in a country and situation of covid-19 pandemic in a country. </p>

-<span style="background-color:yellow"><b>Summarily, socio-economic status might have a negative correlation with Covid-19 confirmed cases.
+<p style = 'text-align: justify'>Summarily, socio-economic status might have a negative correlation with Covid-19 confirmed cases.
 Population density does not play an obvious role in the Covid-19 pandemic.
 The Religion’s proportion in country’s population might explain the violation of Brazil to follow the correlation between socio-economic status and Covid-19 confirmed cases.
-The reason is that Brazil has multiple main religions instead of one predominant religion for one country.</b></span>
+The reason might be that Brazil has multiple main religions instead of one predominant religion for one country.</p>

-<h3><b><i>Situations within groups may vary.
-For instance, women and men, how people with different genders are influenced in their economic and COVID-19 situations?
-It seems that different genders have different death rates among these countries.
+<p style = 'text-align: justify'>Situations also vary within groups of different properties.
+For instance, women and men, how people with different gender are influenced in COVID-19?
+It seems that different genders have different death rates among these countries.</p>
-</i></b></h3>

-(a).

 <p style = 'text-align: justify'>Covid-19 has impacted people with different genders from the perspectives of unemployment rate as well as confirmed cased and death counts.
 To see how different genders being affected in different ways, the unemployment rate and confirmed Covid-19 cases and deaths counts during the Pandemic within and between countries would be studied here.</p>